CBI delivers Bollywood producer Bunty Walia in loan fraud case - ExBulletin

 CBI delivers Bollywood producer Bunty Walia in loan fraud case

+The Central Bureau of Investigation (CBI) has filed an FIR against Bollywood producer Bunty Walia and others in connection with a loan fraud case, an official said on Sunday.

-New Delhi, May 28 (IANS) The Central Bureau of Investigation (CBI) has filed an FIR against Bollywood producer Bunty Walia and others in a loan fraud case, an official said on Sunday.
+New Delhi: The Central Bureau of Investigation (CBI) has filed an FIR against Bollywood producer Bunty Walia and others in connection with a loan fraud case, an official said on Sunday.

 It was alleged by IDBI bank that the loan was taken for Sanjay Dutt’s starring film ‘Lamhaa’.